-If you’re looking to get people back into the office you need to create a space that people want to be in.
-When people can work from anywhere, the office needs a purpose - think collaboration, productivity, and motivation.
+If you’re looking to get people back into the office you need to create an office space that people want to be in.
+When people can work from anywhere it's important the office has a purpose.
+Think: collaboration, productivity, and motivation.

-Whether you’re using a traditional office layout or employing a hot desking or hotelling model, you should be intentional about the way you set up individual workspaces, conference rooms, and meeting areas.
+Whether you’re using a traditional office layout or employing a hot desking or hoteling model, you should be intentional about the way you set up individual workspaces, conference rooms, and meeting areas.

-Assess your Current Space
+Assess Your Current Office Space

 - Noise levels

 These insights will inform your office floor plan and help you design an office space that meets the needs of everyone on your team.